-I must admin that from here on out the story get’s dry(er).
+I must admit that from here on out the story get’s dry(er).
 I’ll try to make this interesting.

 As I mentioned before.
 I believe Henry Rhodes of Westmoreland County was baptized John Henry Roth in the Reformed congregation of the Tohickon Union Church in Bedminster Township, Bucks County, Pennsylvania on 22 September 1754.
 He was born to parents Johanne Jacob Roth and Charlotte.
 Johanne Jacob and his parents are believed to be the immigrant ancestors of our Rhoades family.
 So his story is about trying to confirm where in Germany he came from.
 Because Jacob names a son, Henry, in his 1789 will, we know that he was still living.
 Jacob died in 1791 and Henry arrives in Westmoreland County within the decade.
 He was a younger son, and his elder brother inherited the family homestead.
 His estimated birth year, along with several of his children, match baptismal records and parental names in the Tohickon Church.
 The case is very strong that Henry of Westmoreland County is a son of Jacob and Charlotte of Rockhill Township, Bucks County.